A New Periocular Dataset Collected by Mobile Devices in Unconstrained Scenarios: Conclusion

 In a complementary way, we performed a subjective analysis of the best/worst false genuine and true impostors image pairwise comparisons using the Multi-task model, which achieved the best performance for the verification task.
 We observed that lighting, occlusion, and image resolution were the most critical factors that led the model to wrong~verification.

-We believe that the UFPR-Periocular dataset will be of great relevance to assist in evolving ocular biometric systems using images obtained by mobile devices in unconstrained scenarios.
+We believe that the UFPR-Periocular dataset will be of great relevance to assist in evolving periocular biometric systems using images obtained by mobile devices in unconstrained scenarios.
 This dataset is the most extensive in terms of the number of subjects in the literature and has natural within-class variability due to samples captured in different sessions.

-The Multi-task network using the MobileNetV2 as baseline model achieved the best benchmark results for the identification and verification tasks, reaching a rank $1$ of $84,32$\% and an EER of $0.81$\% in the closed-world protocol, and an EER of $2.81$\% in the open-world protocol.
+The Multi-task network using MobileNetV2 as baseline model achieved the best benchmark results for the identification and verification tasks, reaching a rank $1$ of $84,32$\% and an EER of $0.81$\% in the closed-world protocol, and an EER of $2.81$\% in the open-world protocol with thresholds of $0.80$ and $0.78$, respectively.
 Therefore, there is still room for improvement in both identification and verification tasks.